itsshady101/secret-diary/README.md

 Front-end of the app is done using bootstrap and is responsive.
 And PHP5 and mysql is responsible for backend of this app.

-Feel free to make changes and use this app for learning and educational purposes.
+Feel free to make changes and use this app for any learning and educational purposes.

+#To make this app work
+first configure db_connect.php in includes(add DB name, username and password) then run configure.php in public section it will create the tables needed in database specified in db file.
+Once all done head on to index.php and app is working now!
 Thank You